 Kiwanis Club of Glenview-Northbrook is a Community Service organization whose members come from all walks of life; local individuals who live, work, are retired, or have an interest in the Glenview-Northbrook Community and beyond.

-Celebrating 60 years of service, the Kiwanis Club of Glenview-Northbrook was chartered in 1965 and has adopted the Kiwanis International mission of “Serving the Children of the World,” providing resources for local, regional, and international initiatives.
+Celebrating over 60 years of service, the Kiwanis Club of Glenview-Northbrook was chartered in 1965 and has adopted the Kiwanis International mission of “Serving the Children of the World,” providing resources for local, regional, and international initiatives.

 The Kiwanis Club of Glenview-Northbrook provides hands-on services and financial support to local, regional, and international causes.
 Some of the beneficiaries of our Foundation’s Gifts include: